ergochat/ergo/docs/MANUAL.md

 The second way is to run Ergo as a true hidden service, where the server's actual IP address is a secret.
 This requires hardening measures on the Ergo side:

 * Ergo should not accept any connections on its public interfaces.
 You should remove any listener that starts with the address of a public interface, or with `:`, which means "listen on all available interfaces".
 You should listen only on `127.0.0.1:6667` and a Unix domain socket such as `/hidden_service_sockets/ergo_tor_sock`.
+* Push notifications will reveal the server's true IP address, so they must be disabled; set `webpush.enabled` to `false`.
 * In this mode, it is especially important that all operator passwords are strong and all operators are trusted (operators have a larger attack surface to deanonymize the server).
 * Onion services are at risk of being deanonymized if a client can trick the server into performing a non-Tor network request.
 Ergo should not perform any such requests (such as hostname resolution or ident lookups) in response to input received over a correctly configured Tor listener.
 However, Ergo has not been thoroughly audited against such deanonymization attacks --- therefore, Ergo should be deployed with additional sandboxing to protect against this:
   * Ergo should run with no direct network connectivity, e.g., by running in its own Linux network namespace. systemd implements this with the [PrivateNetwork](https://www.freedesktop.org/software/systemd/man/systemd.exec.html) configuration option: add `PrivateNetwork=true` to Ergo's systemd unit file.